Guobower/enterprise-extensions/account_usability/README.rst

 #.
 Add button to cancel paid invoices that don't have related payments.
 This happends, for eg, if invoice amount is zero or if counterpart account is no receivable or payable.
 #.
 Make origin always visible on invoices.
 By default odoo only make it visible when it has a value.
 The issue is that a user can delete the value but can't restore it again.
 We also think is a good idea to make it editable in case you want to link a manual invoice to, for eg, a sale order
 #.
 Agregamos opción para que al cancelar conciliaciones con asiento de ajuste de diferencia de cambio, este último, en vez de revertirse, se borre.
 Esto además permite desconciliar en casos donde por defecto no se pueda (esto es un bug).
 Para activar este borrado se debe crear parámetro "delete_exchange_rate_entry" con valor "True"
+#.
+Add option to show invoice reference field on tree view and on main section of form view

 Installation
 ============